itsjoeyrighthere/itsjoeyrighthere.github.io/posts/tourist-vs-purist.md

 ---
-title: "TOURIST VS PURIST"
+title: "Tourist vs Purist"
-date: "2025-11-20"
+date: "2025-01-10"
-description: "Navigating the landscape of culture and consumption."
+description: "Navigating the landscape of culture and design consumption."
+category: "THEORY"
 ---

 Are you a tourist or a purist?